FraCorti/MLProject/README.md

 # Neuradillo
-Neuradillo is a small C++ exploiting [Armadillo](http://arma.sourceforge.net/) numerical library to create and train feedforward neural network.
+Neuradillo is a small C++ library exploiting [Armadillo](http://arma.sourceforge.net/) numerical library to create and train feedforward neural network.
 We developed this library as a project for the Machine Learning [course](https://esami.unipi.it/esami2/programma.php?c=42276&aa=2019&docente=MICHELI&insegnamento=&sd=0).
 More information about the project and the algorithms we implemented can be found in the [report](https://github.com/GiovanniSorice/MLProject/blob/master/docs/report/relazione.pdf).

 ## Getting started